Stifel slashes price target on Jumia Technologies AG [JMIA] – find out why.

 On March 18, 2021, Jumia filed a prospectus supplement with the Securities and Exchange Commission for the sale of 8,962,961 ADSs through an “at the market” offering with Citigroup Global Markets Inc. as Jumia’s agent.

-Jumia Technologies AG represents 98.59 million in outstanding shares, while the company has a total market value of $2.79 billion with the latest information.
-JMIA stock price has been found in the range of $27.77 to $30.1928.
+Over the last 12 months, JMIA stock rose by 627.09%.
+The one-year Jumia Technologies AG stock forecast points to a potential downside of -2.84.
+The average equity rating for JMIA stock is currently 3.10, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 8.19M shares, JMIA reached a trading volume of 6744507 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $3.18 billion, with 98.59 million shares outstanding and 78.37 million shares in the current float.
+Compared to the average trading volume of 7.53M shares, JMIA stock reached a trading volume of 4316410 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Jumia Technologies AG [JMIA]:

 Stifel have made an estimate for Jumia Technologies AG shares, keeping their opinion on the stock as Hold, with their previous recommendation back on May 14, 2020.
 The new note on the price target was released on March 25, 2020, representing the official price target for Jumia Technologies AG stock.

-Jumia Technologies AG [JMIA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -20.74.
-With this latest performance, JMIA shares dropped by -32.80% in over the last four-week period, additionally plugging by 86.07% over the last 6 months – not to mention a rise of 624.30% in the past year of trading.
+Jumia Technologies AG [JMIA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 13.74.
+With this latest performance, JMIA shares dropped by -6.77% in over the last four-week period, additionally plugging by 80.25% over the last 6 months – not to mention a rise of 627.09% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Jumia Technologies AG [JMIA] shares currently have an operating margin of -104.89 and a Gross Margin at +60.67.
 Jumia Technologies AG’s Net Margin is presently recorded at -115.26.